cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 4.0.0 =

+**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**

+- Plugin code refactored!
+- Dashboard section redesigned (now mobile-friendly, too!)
+- New Statistics chart and other goodies.
+- Adds ability to pick a Custom Time Range!
+- Adds ability to filter posts by other taxonomies than just categories!
+- Adds Relative Date Format.
+- Improves PHP7+ compatibility.
+- Improves compatibility with WP-SpamShield, WooCommerce, Polylang and WPML.
+- Drops qTranslate support (that plugin has been long removed from WordPress.org anyways.)
+- New content tags added: {img_url}, {taxonomy}.
+- New filters: wpp_post_class, wpp_post_exclude_terms.
+- French and German translation files became too outdated and so support has been dropped for now (want to help?
+Contact me!)
+- Tons of minor bug fixes and improvements.

 = 3.3.4 =
 - Attempt to convert tables to InnoDB during upgrade if other engine is being used.
 - Adds a check to prevent the upgrade process from running too many times.